-- 13. Plaintiff Jane Doe, a Texas domiciliary, is an actress and an IMDbPro subscriber who became a victim of Defendants' unlawful practices by which they obtained access to and recorded her electronic communications and data without or beyond her knowledge or consent, and whose personal and confidential information was made available to the public via Defendants' public databases and websites without her knowledge or consent.
-Based on fear of retaliation from Defendants that would result in even further damage and economic injury, Plaintiff wishes to keep her name concealed from the public record with respect to this matter. - 14.
+- 13. Plaintiff Huong Hoang, a Texas domiciliary, is an actress and an IMDbPro subscriber who became a victim of Defendants' unlawful practices by which they obtained access to and recorded her electronic communications and data without or beyond her knowledge or consent, and whose personal and confidential information was made available to the public via Defendants' public databases and websites without her knowledge or consent. - 14.
 Defendant Amazon is a Delaware corporation with its principal place of business located in Seattle, Washington.
-Amazon is fully aware of the procedures taken with consumer personal and credit card information, has aided and abetted IMDb's wrongful conduct, and has done nothing to stop that wrongful conduct.

-15. Defendant IMDb is a Delaware corporation with its principal place of business located in Seattle, Washington.
+Amazon is fully aware of the procedures taken with consumer personal and credit card information, has aided and abetted IMDb's wrongful conduct, and has done nothing to stop that wrongful conduct. - 15.
+Defendant IMDb is a Delaware corporation with its principal place of business located in Seattle, Washington.
 IMDb is a wholly owned subsidiary of defendant Amazon, and operates the world's largest online entertainment industry database at www.imdb.com.